 As you already know, the cannabis plant is a lovely shade of bright green.
 This is due to a pigment called chlorophyll.

 All plants and vegetables that are green contain chlorophyll.
-According to National Geographic, consuming this pigment can have many potential health benefits1.
+According to National Geographic, consuming this pigment can have many potential health benefits.

-Some people choose to consume cannabis that contains this pigment while others choose to attempt and remove it before consumption since it gives the product a distinct flavor and smell.
+Some people choose to consume cannabis that contains this pigment, while others choose to attempt to remove it before consumption since it gives the product a distinct flavor and smell.

 What Is Chlorophyll?

-The word chlorophyll comes from the Greek words khlōros (“green”) and phullon (“leaf”) and it’s present in every green plant on earth2.
+The word chlorophyll comes from the Greek words khlลros (“green”) and phullon (“leaf”), and it’s present in every green plant on earth2.

-Chlorophyll, a pigment, gives a plant its green hue and it’s located in the chloroplasts of a plant’s cells.
+Chlorophyll, a pigment that gives a plant its green hue, is located in the chloroplasts of a plant’s cells.

-Chlorophyll helps a plant to make its own food and produce oxygen for humans and animals to breathe, through an amazing process called photosynthesis.
+Chlorophyll helps a plant make its own food and produce oxygen for humans and animals to breathe through an amazing process called photosynthesis.

 With the help of chlorophyll, the cannabis plant can absorb sunlight and use the energy to convert water into glucose.

-The plant uses glucose to grow new leaves and other healthy plant parts so it can continue to thrive.
+The plant uses glucose to grow new leaves and other healthy plant parts to thrive.

 Chlorophyll also aids in a plant’s ability to convert carbon dioxide into oxygen for us to breathe3.